Positive unlabeled learning with tensor networks: Model

-\paragraph{Ensemble sampling} We can efficiently sample also from an LPS ensemble.
+\paragraph{Ensemble sampling} The linearity of the model also enables efficient ensemble sampling.
 At a given position, we first construct the probability densities corresponding to each LPS in the ensemble and then sample according to the average probability density.
 Finally, we assign the sampled value to each LPS in the ensemble.

-\paragraph{Missing attributes} Besides sampling from the probability distribution represented by the LPS, we can also naturally process samples with missing attributes.
+\paragraph{Missing attributes} The LPS model also naturally processes samples with missing attributes.
 We handle missing attributes by calculating the overlap with the approximate marginal probability distribution, where we marginalize over missing attributes.
-Concretely, if one or more attributes are missing we simply contract the corresponding top and bottom LPS tensors as shown in the diagram \fref{fig:missing attributes}.
-Marginalization over the missing attributes, can be used during the training and the prediction phase.
+Specifically, if one or more attributes are missing, we contract the corresponding top and bottom LPS tensors analogously to the normalization \eref{eq:unnormalised p}.
+We can apply the marginalization over the missing attributes during the training and the prediction phase.